immanencer/cosyworld/demo.md

 Before starting, ensure you have:
 - Node.js installed on your system.
-- Pulled the necessary AI model if you are using OLLAMA.
+- ollama: Pulled the necessary AI model.
-- Configured your `replicate.json` with a valid API key.
+- replicate: Configure your `replicate.json` with a valid API key.

 ### Step 1: Create the Demo File